-Contentment for me delves deeper under the skin, it gets right down to the core of who you are and what satisfies your inner hunger.
+Contentment delves deeper than mere happiness and satisfaction, it gets right down to the core of who you are and what satisfies your inner hunger.
 Contentment implies that, on balance, you are on the positive side of what you are experiencing.
-It infers, due to there being a ‘better than’ aspect that there is a positive and the negative side to what you are feeling (there may be 1/3 element – neutrality but that is for a later discussion).
+It infers, there is a ‘better than’ aspect to your life and that there is a positive to what you are doing.
+The negative side of what you are feeling (there may be 1/3 element) could actually be neutrality and not negativity, but that is for a later discussion.

-There has been times when I have had a sense of discontent about things in my life, I suspect we all have.
-A feeling that can’t be satisfied.
-A feeling that underpins my fleeting and ever changing behaviour pattern.
-There is grasping.
-What I found, in more recent times however, is that I have been able to sit with my experience of contentment and more over discontent and work out what that unsettled hunger may point to.
+There has been times when I have spoken to people about the discontented nature of things in their life, I suspect we all have something that doesn’t feel right, a feeling that can’t be satisfied.
+A feeling that change need to happen and that it feels like a grasping for something ‘else’.
+What I found, in recent times, is that If you can sit with the experience of discontentment and work out what that unsettled hunger may point to, you can then start to make positive changes in your life.
+You don’t have to accept the unacceptable.

 Contentment can, over time, become a thought process rather than a gut feeling.
 Can cease to be an emotional response to experience and become a cognitive reaction to a certain set of stimuli.
 Contentment flips from the positive side of what is being experienced to sterile thoughts of feelings and not the direct feelings them self.

-What I have realised is that in order for us to become whole and as a result more content with life there needs to be re-connection of our thought processes (the Head) and the emotionally intelligent part of our being (the Heart).
-What we are always in danger of is painting an emotional landscape with only a few colours, a bit like painting a Rembrandt with hues of black and white.
-Being partly content serves a purpose but was not all it could be.
+I have realised, having spoken to many people that in order for us to become more satisfied and as a result more content there needs to be re-connection to ALL of our thought processes.
+Good, bad and indifferent.
+The ‘Head’ (logical centre) and the the ‘Heart’ (emotional centre) need to work in harmony.
+We are always in danger of is painting an emotional landscape with only a few colours, a bit like painting a Rembrandt with only hues of black and white.

 It is through mindfulness, moreover meditation and insight reflection, that we can start to become aware of the gap between our head responses and our heart responses.
-In seeing the distance between the two and the disconnectedness, we can be able to start to recognise what we are feeling about the situation and what we are thinking about it.
-The technique of labelling (Mental Noting) has formed a backbone to my own personal meditation practice.
+In seeing the distance between the two and the disconnectedness we may be feeling, we can be able to start to recognise what we are feeling about the situation and what we are thinking about it.
+The technique of labelling (Mental Noting) has formed a backbone to my own, and many others personal meditation practice.

 In brief, labelling is the technique of placing upon an emotion or sensation a word that defines what it means to you in that moment.
 The idea is that you sit in quiet meditation and whatever emotion or feeling crops up you give it a descriptor.
 It is not a definition or a judgement, it is a brief, one word, description of the feeling.
 There is no analysis involved you simply and quite quickly give it a name e.g. sadness, frustration, joy.
 After you have given it a name you let it go and repeat the process of sitting in the moment.
 What may happen is the feeling etc. may come up again, you simply repeat the process of labelling and let it go, coming back to your anchor (often the breath).
 The idea is to capture the moment of the experience, see it and then set it aside and move on.
 Behind the concept of labelling is the idea that there is forward motion of experience and that any experience is impermanent and indeed may change at any stage.
 It arises, enters awareness and then passes.